ventZl/cmrx/man/03_getting_started.md

 ~~~~

 Above example makes a choice of the ARM target architecture and CMSIS-based HAL.
 More on
-how to integrate with hal below.
+how to integrate with HALs below.
 It also mentions two source files: `main.c` and `hello.c`.
 Lets create both of them:

 main.c:
 ~~~~~{.c}